TanvirUthsho/source-theme-vscode/README.md

 <img src="images/10_hello.png">

-#### **Hello, I am a [Engineer](https://TheDevCouple.com)**!
+#### **Hello, I am a [Softawre Engineer](https://TheDevCouple.com)**!

 I am [Tanvir Hossain Uthsho](https://twitter.com/t.h.uthsho/).
 Uthsho means Source.
 That's why I named My theme Source Theme.
-I am a Full Stack Web/JS Developer, OSS Dev Advocate, and a core developer at WordPress.
+I am a MERN Stack, Android app, Flutter developer and a core developer at WordPress.
 This Is my Personal Website:<a href= "WWW.theuthso.com"> theuthso.com</a>

 <!-- > #### [**Support our Open Source Projects!**](https://pay.paddle.com/checkout/515568)
 > If you'd like us to keep producing professional free and open source software (FOSS).
 Consider [paying for an hour of my dev-time](https://pay.paddle.com/checkout/515568).
 We'll spend two hours on open source for each contribution.
 Yeah, that's right, you pay for one hour and get both of us to spend an hour as a thank you.
 [Support here →](https://pay.paddle.com/checkout/515568) -->